 There is also no guarantee of a good fit between the shrimp and fish in your tank.
 Saltwater cleaner shrimp are also sometimes specific (picky) about the fish species they will clean and some fish are reluctant to receive cleaning services from a resident shrimp.
 Unfortunately, the ich probably will reproduce exponentially in your tank, while the dance plays out.

 In summary, yes, cleaner shrimp will/may eat parasites like ich, but cannot be relied upon for eradication of the problem.
+With that said, they can be helpful when paired with ich-prone species like Blue tangs, Powder brown tangs and others.

 Will they eat aiptasia?